TheRussianX/D2R-Tools/README.md

 \[characterName]\torso_lod0.model
 \[characterName]\skeleton\[characterName].skeleton
 \[characterName]\animation\combined.animations
-b) Prompt to ask user the track number for the animations
+b) Prompt to ask user the track number for the animations - inform user what is the total number of tracks
 c) Option to specifiy argument "-animtrack x" where x is integer smaller than total number of tracks, useful for Noesis batch processing.
 d) Automatically creates a text file with the total number of animation tracks - after the user specify a track number (the prompt will tell you the max number of tracks).
 e) Automatically creates a list of loaded animations names the way they were stored in combined.animations ; the list will continuously append new loaded animations until you delete the file.